TasneemMohammed/Engagement-Detection-Using-Hybrid-EfficientNetB7-Together-With-TCN-LSTM-and-Bi-LSTM/README.md

    * You can use the same ipynb file with a different dataset (eg: VRESEE), by only changing the paths at the fourth cell

 3- Feature Extraction using EfficientNet B7
+   a- For the DAiSEE dataset
+      * DAISEETrain-FeatureExtractionUsingEfficientNetB7.ipynb and DAISEEValidate&Test-FeatureExtractionUsingEfficientNetB7.ipynb files are used to extract the features from Train, validate, and Test splits of the DAiSEE dataset
+      * Change the paths to your ones b- For the VRESEE dataset
+      * EgyptianTrain-FeatureExtractionUsingEfficientNetB7.ipynb and EgyptianValidate&Test-FeatureExtractionUsingEfficientNetB7.ipynb files are used to extract the features from Train, validate, and Test splits of the VRESEE dataset
+      * Change the paths to your ones

 4- Train and tune the